Intrinsic Dirac Behavior of Scalar Curvature in a Quaternionic Weyl-Cartan Geometry: Quaternionic Gauges and Curvatures

 {\it does} have neat gauge transformation properties (reverse roles of $ {}_{R} \!
 B^{\gamma}_{\mu \tau \sigma} $ and $ {}_{L} \!
 B^{\gamma}_{\mu \tau \sigma} $ if left handed forms with $ \rho = 1$ and $ \lambda \ne 1 $ are adopted initially rather than right).
 Specifically

 which is the same form as the gauge transformation of a Yang-Mills Field in SU(2) gauge theory\cite{carmeli}.
-Furthermore $ B^{\gamma}_{\mu \tau \sigma} $ actually reduces to the curvature tensor of reference \cite{rankin.caqg} as it is restricted to the complex plane in which products like $ \Gamma^{\gamma}_{\eta \tau} \Gamma^{\eta}_{\mu \sigma} $ commute internally.
+Furthermore, for $ n = 0 $, $ B^{\gamma}_{\mu \tau \sigma} $ actually reduces to the curvature tensor of reference \cite{rankin.caqg} as it is restricted to the complex plane in which products like $ \Gamma^{\gamma}_{\eta \tau} \Gamma^{\eta}_{\mu \sigma} $ commute internally.
 In other words, it is the appropriate generalization of the curvature tensor of the earlier reference.
+To facilitate its use in what follows, the coefficients in the definition of this tensor in equation (\ref{def.b.neat.k}) are given their own symbols,